Updated November 2025

 - housing advice and support, including for those who are homeless.

-It is expected that the outcome of the Phase One bid will be known this Spring (2025).
 Funding bids for the next phases are now being worked on.
 Phase Two would develop replacement facilities for the services currently provided at Montgomeryshire County Infirmary in Newtown, while Phase Three would expand the range of diagnostic and treatment services available in North Powys, plus reduce the need to travel to acute hospitals outside the county for some treatments.
 I, along with the Health Board and the Council remain firmly focused on securing commitment from the Welsh Government for all three phases.

 I continue to support the project and am keen that the new facility will lead to much needed and improved health and wellbeing services in our area; with enhanced health checks and appointments being offered locally, and more minor operations being able to be delivered in Powys rather than having to travel out of county.